api3dao/airnode/packages/airnode-examples/README.md

 1. An integration using Airnode docker on localhost - This test also builds the necessary docker images and runs on as part of end to end test suite on CI.
-2. An integration using the Airnode deployed on AWS with rinkeby network - This is intended to be run by a developer before making a release.
+2. An integration using the Airnode deployed on AWS with Rinkeby network - This is intended to be run by a developer before making a release.
 This test is located in the `scripts` directory, because it should not be run on CI because if its performance and complexity.